asyrjasalo/RESTinstance/README.md

     and the schema gets more accurate by your tests.** Output the schema to a file and reuse it as expectations to test the other methods, as most of them respond similarly with only minor differences.
-Or extend the schema further to a full Swagger spec (version 2.0, OpenAPI 3.0 also planned), which RESTinstance can test requests and responses against.
+Or extend the schema further to a full Swagger spec (version 2.0 and OpenAPI 3.0), which RESTinstance can test requests and responses against.
 All this leads to reusability, getting great test coverage with minimum number of keystrokes and very clean tests.